albinronnkvist/GrpcCodeFirst/README.md

 Request message validation is done with the [grpc-aspnetcore-validator](https://github.com/AnthonyGiretti/grpc-aspnetcore-validator) package.
 It is integrated with [Fluent Validation](https://github.com/FluentValidation/FluentValidation).

-To list valdiation errors on the client, see the following simple example:
+To list validation errors on the client, see the following example:

 ```
 try